Laurence Fishburne: 1990–2007: Established actor and worldwide recognition

-2008–present
+2008–present: Continued acclaim and return to stage work

 In April 2008, Fishburne returned to the stage in the Broadway production of Thurgood, a new play by George Stevens, Jr. Thurgood opened at the Booth Theatre on April 30, 2008.
 He won the Drama Desk Award for Outstanding One-Person Show for his performance.
 On February 24, 2011, HBO screened a filmed version of the play performed at the John F. Kennedy Center for the Performing Arts.
 On February 16, 2011, the White House hosted a screening of the film as part of its celebrations of Black History Month.

 On August 18, 2008, it was reported that Laurence Fishburne would join the cast of CSI: Crime Scene Investigation after William Petersen, who played Gil Grissom, left the series.
 John Malkovich was also considered for the role prior to the announcement.
 Fishburne joined the show on the ninth episode of the 9th season as a college professor and former pathologist whose area of expertise involves some criminals' predisposition to commit acts of violence.
 The character was introduced as a consultant on a case ("19 Down"), who winds up joining the CSI team ("One to Go").
 In May 2009, Fishburne performed on-stage in the National Memorial Day Concert on the Mall in Washington, D.C.